 Since AD 2018-09-51 and AD 2018-26-01 were issued, the FAA has determined further rulemaking is necessary to reduce the probability of unsecured nacelle components, should an engine fan blade failure occur.
-As evidenced by Exemption No. 19212, dated July 13, 2022 (Docket No. FAA-2023-2234), Boeing developed modifications to the inlet cowl, fan cowl, and exhaust nozzle that must be accomplished prior to July 31, 2028.
+As evidenced by Exemption No. 19212, dated July 13, 2022 (Docket No. FAA-2023-2235), Boeing developed modifications to the inlet cowl, fan cowl, and exhaust nozzle that must be accomplished prior to July 31, 2028.
 Boeing petitioned and the FAA later agreed to amend Exemption No. 19212 to 19212A, which added a requirement that solutions to address potential maintenance errors must be incorporated prior to December 31, 2029.
 However, to implement these design changes, the FAA must issue rulemaking to address the unsafe condition.

-This proposed AD would address fan cowls that are not strengthened, which could, in the event of an FBO occurrence, depart the nacelle potentially damaging a stabilizer, or the fan cowl could strike the fuselage and window.
-The unsafe condition, if not addressed, could result in loss of control of the airplane, or in a rapid decompression and hazard to window-seated passengers aft of the wing.
+This proposed AD would address the unsafe condition related to the primary exhaust nozzle that was also a result of the FBO events.
+During an FBO event, primary exhaust nozzles that are not strengthened could depart the engine, potentially damaging a stabilizer or striking the fuselage and window.
+This condition, if not addressed, could result in loss of control of the airplane, or in a rapid decompression and hazard to window-seated passengers aft of the wing.